 - The calculated hash value is

-- In the default URL signing settings, the authentication key is randomly assigned and the validity period is 30 minutes.
-If the validity period is exceeded, the signed URL expires.
+- In the default URL signing settings, ingest URLs and streaming URLs are generated based on the primary key and validity period that are configured in the Signed URL Settings section on the tab of the page in the ApsaraVideo Live console.
 For more information, see Use the URL generator.

-- If you do not use the default settings, you can customize the primary authentication key, secondary authentication key, and validity period.
+- If you do not use the default settings, you can customize the primary cryptographic key, secondary cryptographic key, and validity period.
 Then, you can enter the original URL to generate a signed URL for stream ingest.
 For more information, see Configure URL signing.

-If the primary key is changed, all the generated playback URLs that have the original primary key immediately become invalid.
-When you switch the primary key to the secondary key, the generated playback URLs that use the original primary key remain valid for a period of time.
+If the primary key is changed, all the generated streaming URLs that have the original primary key immediately become invalid.
+When you switch the primary key to the secondary key, the generated streaming URLs that use the original primary key remain valid for a period of time.
 This ensures a smooth switchover.

 Note If the default validity period is specified, ApsaraVideo Live appends the default validity period to the timestamp to determine the expiration time of a URL.

 - By default, URL signing is enabled.
 We recommend that you keep this feature enabled to prevent illegal recording and distribution.
-To disable URL signing, make sure that you understand the risk of unauthorized use of your service and agree to Terms for Disabling URL Authentication on the URL Authentication page in the ApsaraVideo Live console.
+If you want to disable URL signing, make sure that you understand the risk of unauthorized use of your service and agree to Terms for Disabling URL Authentication on the page in the ApsaraVideo Live console.

-- You must set the auth_key parameter manually.
-ApsaraVideo Live provides no API operation for calculating the auth_key parameter.
+- You must manually set the auth_key parameter.
+ApsaraVideo Live provides no API operation for calculating the value of the auth_key parameter.